Eduardo Newbery: Disappearance

 On October 17, 1908, Eduardo Newbery took off in the aerostat Pampero with Argentine Army Corporal Eduardo Romero, who accepted a last-minute invitation by Newbery.
 The flight was to take them northbound from Buenos Aires in an attempt to achieve a night-flying record.
 Neither the aerostat nor its pilot or companion were ever found.
 Eduardo Newbery and Eduardo Romero were the first Argentines ever to perish in an aircraft accident.

 Aftermath

 In 1916, the Aero Club Argentino named a second aerostat in honor of Eduardo Newbery.
 That balloon would become the first ever to cross the Andean mountains at an altitude of 8.100 meters with Eduardo Bradley being its pilot.
-Bradley also manned the aircraft on several air competitions in Argentina establishing new records of distance, endurance and altitude.
+Bradley also manned the aircraft during several air competitions in Argentina, establishing new records of distance, endurance and altitude.